backstage/backstage/plugins/scaffolder-backend/report.api.md

 /// <reference types="node" />

 import { ActionContext as ActionContext_2 } from '@backstage/plugin-scaffolder-node';
+import { ActionPermissionRuleInput as ActionPermissionRuleInput_2 } from '@backstage/plugin-scaffolder-node/alpha';
 import { AuthService } from '@backstage/backend-plugin-api';
 import { AutocompleteHandler } from '@backstage/plugin-scaffolder-node/alpha';
 import * as azure from '@backstage/plugin-scaffolder-backend-module-azure';